JosVermoesen/Activities/client-app/README.md

 Semantic UI is a development framework that helps create beautiful, responsive layouts using human-friendly HTML.
 Semantic UI Fomantic UI is a community fork of Semantic UI.

 - npm install semantic-ui-react semantic-ui-css

+## uuid - @types/uuid

+A library to generate unique ids. @types/uuid is a library that provides type definitions for uuid.

+- npm install uuid
+- npm install @types/uuid